Skip to main content

 Migraine and Headache Awareness Month

-WHEREAS, the symptoms of headache disorders extend beyond head pain, often impacting vision, cognitive function, balance, and daily activities, with attacks lasting hours to days; and
+WHEREAS, headache disorders extend beyond head pain and may impair vision, cognitive function, balance, and daily activities, with attacks lasting hours or days; and individuals living with headache disorders face an increased risk of depression and suicidal ideation, underscoring the need for comprehensive care and mental health support; and